 - The Best Credit Cards for People with Bad or Poor Credit and No Annual Fee: Petal 1 “No Annual Fee” Visa Credit Card

-We’ll tell you what sets these cards apart from other secured credit cards available on the market in our next section.
+I’ll tell you what sets these cards apart from other secured credit cards available on the market in the next section.
 Still uncertain if a secured credit card is the right choice for you as you begin to establish, or perhaps reestablish your credit rating?

 Let’s first take a look at the pros and cons associated with these kinds of credit cards.